 Drug interactions:

-Moreover, before taking diclofenac, it is important to consult your doctor and tell him about your medical history and recent condition.
+Moreover, before taking diclofenac, it is important to consult your doctor and tell them about your medical history and recent condition.

 This information will help him to determine the exact diclofenac dose for you, the duration of use, and whether diclofenac is best for you.